urufu765/Constalia-The_Mark_of_a_Hero/README.md

 Also keep in mind the releases may get flagged as malware, but this is just a false positive, the file is perfectly safe.
 If you can't run the executable, get the zip instead.
 The catch is you'll need Python version 3 to run it, which you can quickly obtain at python's official website.

+---

+## Update a.1.0 (check out the Changalog for full details):
+  Legacy mode has been made obsolete, which means legacy mode will no longer work from here on out *(legacy components will be removed slowly from this point)*.
+A new way for maps to be loaded has been made and bunch of things were changed to accomodate it.
+Mithavil has been redone.
+Music has been added to the game, enjoy the low quality mono track songs.
+Quests are also unavailable for now due to how maps work.
+The game is a little unstable at the moment due to many open ends.
+Also, the version type formatting has changed a little, now it's !->u->s->r, from least stable to most.
+The update is now visible in README. **And more...**